Gomed / Hessonite Gemstones

 Properties and healing powers of Gomed Gemstones

-Rahu is a powerful element in a person's mental and spiritual equilibrium.
-Misalignment of rahu can create mental inequalities, argumentative and insecure personality and marital discord.
+Rahu is a powerful planet and impacts a person's mental and spiritual equilibrium.
+Misalignment of Rahu can create mental inequalities, argumentative and insecure personality and marital discord.

-The Gomed Gemstones, when studded into rings or necklaces or bracelets as a part of jewlery, can unblock the Sahashara Chakra which Rahu affects.
-It removes depression, skin and mental problems.
-It also reduces hair fall.
+The Gomed Gemstones, when studded into rings or necklaces or bracelets as a part of jewelry, can unblock the Sahashara Chakra, which Rahu affects.
+It removes depression, obsessive thinking, skin and mental problems.
 The gemstone can also energize a person into thinking new ideas, and re-inventing a more refreshing way of life.

 Indian Name: Gomed

 Brazil, India and Sri Lanka are the chief sources of Hessonite Gemstone production in the world.

 How to care for your Gomed Gemstone